About

 Photo by Rod Searcey

 Hi!
-I am a Postdoctoral Fellow at Stanford University’s Center for International Security and Cooperation.
+I am the International Security Postdoctoral Fellow at Stanford University’s Center for International Security and Cooperation.

 Previously, I was a Global Innovation Program Postdoctoral Fellow at the University of Pennsylvania’s Perry World House in Philadelphia.
 I received my PhD in June 2022 from the Department of International Relations at the London School of Economics and Political Science.
 I also hold an MA in Political Science and a BA in International Development from the University of Vienna, Austria.
-My work has been published or is forthcoming in the European Journal of International Relations, the British Journal of Politics and International Relations, Global Studies Quarterly, and the Bulletin of the Atomic Scientists, among other outlets.
+My work has been published or is forthcoming in the European Journal of International Relations, the British Journal of Politics and International Relations, Global Studies Quarterly, and International Studies Perspectives, among other outlets.
+I am also an editor of Millennium: Journal of International Studies vol 48.1 and 48.2.